This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 We drove in from Gulf Shores, found a car park on Dauphin Street, grabbed some lunch at Fountain of Youth – FOY (more on this place later) then explored the street.

-Across the road from FOY is Bienville Squarea, a historic city park in the center of downtown Mobile.
+Across the road from FOY is Bienville Square, a historic city park in the center of downtown Mobile.
 It takes up the entire block bordered by the streets of Dauphin, Saint Joseph, Saint Francis, and North Conception.

 There’s a nice fountain and some benches to sit on to people watch or watch the squirrels running everywhere.
+Be sure to check out the Cathedral Basilica of the Immaculate Conception.

 Along Dauphin Street you find numerous restaurants, cafes, bars, pubs and stores – we didn’t venture out late with kids, but you can tell this is where it all happens in downtown.